airbr/personalSite/source/_posts/WIP.md

 ---

 ## Hello!
-This website was recently migrated from the propietary Ghost Blog service at my old url to this new statically generated website.
+This blog was recently migrated from a Ghost Blog hosted service at my old url to this new statically generated Hexo blog website.

-### Some things are missing
+### Some things are missing/have been pruned